How to Fix Banking’s Broken Sales Model

 The branch channel is expensive, yes, but it is a competitive differentiator.
 Use it wisely.
 A book-of-business model works well for the branch channel.
 It’s a long-game approach, focused on balance growth.

 Assign your most valuable (e.g., affluent) and strategically important (e.g., emerging affluent) customers to the branch team.
-Direct your branch bankers to schedule periodic “check-up” sessions with their client base, generating branch traffic and increasing utilization of expensive personnel.
+Direct your branch bankers to schedule periodic “check-up” sessions with their client base, generating branch traffic and increasing the utilization of expensive personnel.

 For the book-of-business model to work and for consumers to regularly trek into the branch, the bankers there must truly understand people’s goals and consistently deliver guidance that customers value.